bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 that often.

-You can take care of these bottle necks fairly simply if you are using Immutable.js.
+You can take care of these bottle necks fairly simply if you are using Immutable.js to hold your application data.
 The following `memoizeReact` function can make extremely short work of trimming the Virtual DOM tree.

 {% highlight javascript %}
 Yome.pureRender = Yome.pureRender || React.createClass({